dalenguyen/firebase-wordpress-plugin/README.md

 ### What can I do with this Integrate Firebase plugin?

-At version 0.2.0, user can integrate Firebase authentication to WordPress.
+At version 0.2.2, a user can integrate Firebase authentication to WordPress.
 That means you can log in, log out and show data only to logged in users.

-### How can I add login form to WordPress?
+### How can I add a login form to WordPress?

 After adding Firebase credentials from Settings > Firebase.
 You can add login form through shortcodes: